hamuntech/ShooterMania/README.md

 # ShooterMania
-IOS game created using Swift and Spritekit
+IOS game created using Swift and SpriteKit